EuanPyle/relion4_tomo_robot/README.md

 3. Import the results into warp and generate your tomograms!

 `dautoalign4warp` is a function for...
-- Automated fiducial detection and recentering based on 2D average of bead across tilt series using Dynamo
+- Automated robust fiducial detection using Dynamo
  <p align="center">
      <img src="dynamo_markers.png"
           alt="Automatically detected fiducial markers"